-Google Lighthouse enables all kinds of users, technical and non-technical, to get insights about speed, architecture, and code directly from Google.
+Google Lighthouse enables all kinds of technical and non-technical users to get insights about speed, architecture, and code directly from Google.
 One of the best things about Lightspeed is that it isn't aimed strictly at developers.
 On the contrary, its clean and user-friendly interface makes it a tool that everyone can wield and get easy-to-understand insights that everybody could act on.

 The frontend framework you use also impacts your SEO.
-A legacy CMS, for instance, doesn't allow you to change your frontend, which severely limits your possibilities.
+A legacy CMS, for instance, doesn't allow you to change your front end, severely limiting your possibilities.
 On the other hand, an SEO-friendly frontend framework like Vue or Next.js enables you to optimize your content further and renders content faster for greater SEO scores.

 A Content Delivery Network enables you to distribute content to many different people to an extensive network of distributed servers across the world.
 A CDN allows you to deliver content faster and more efficiently, improving your rankings and optimization scores because Google prizes quick-loading pages and apps.

 Search Engine Optimization In Agility CMS

 Agility CMS assists the content team by providing built-in fields as part of our page management to encourage developers to use these fields and editors to have a consistent place to manage their SEO efforts.